 The executive team manage the everyday operation of the Trust.
 They develop policy and strategy for approval by the trustees and are responsible for ensuring the continuing success of the waterways through the management of an expert and committed team of 1,600 employees and thousands of volunteers.

 Stuart is responsible for the Trust’s main income streams including the Trust’s investment portfolio, property, joint ventures and diversified assets.
-Stuart also looks after the utilities, commercial water and direct managed moorings businesses, as well as fundraising and our Museums.
+Stuart also looks after the utilities, commercial water and direct managed moorings businesses as well as fundraising and our Museums.
 A chartered surveyor, Stuart joined Canal & River Trust in 1990 after working in private sector property consultancy.
-He worked extensively across the country in various property roles before becoming Property Director in 2008
+He has worked extensively across the country in various commercial roles, before becoming a Director in 2008.